EthanPerello/npc-forge/docs/dev-setup.md

 4. Modify the generation prompts to include the trait
 5. Update the character display and editing components

-### Modifying the Generation Process

-The generation flow involves:

-1. `src/contexts/character-context.tsx` - Manages wizard state and API calls
-2. `src/app/api/generate/route.ts` - Handles the generation API request
-3. `src/lib/openai.ts` - Contains the logic for interacting with OpenAI

-### Adding New Regeneration Options
+### Adding New AI Models

-1. Update the regeneration types in `src/lib/types.ts`
+1. Update model configurations in `src/lib/models.ts`
-2. Add regeneration UI to the edit page components
+2. Add model options to the model selection UI
-3. Update `src/app/api/regenerate/route.ts` to handle new types
+3. Update the API endpoints to handle new models
-4. Test the regeneration flow thoroughly
+4. Test with the new models

-### Modifying the Character Storage

-The IndexedDB implementation is in `src/lib/character-storage.ts`:
-- Character data storage and retrieval
-- Search and filtering functionality
-- Portrait storage with compression

 ## Testing During Development